 How it works

-The successful New Zealand applicant will spend several weeks working in a similar role overseas.
+The successful New Zealand applicant will spend approximately 4-6 weeks weeks working in a similar role overseas.
 In exchange someone from an offshore kiwifruit industry will come to New Zealand to work.

 This is a facilitated exchange.
 The scholarship provides: flights, some ground transfers and an induction process.
 Other expenses are covered by the applicants and/or their employers.